 An example of potential efficiency could be identifying 2 Tableau reports that use the same data source.
 Why not combine them into one?
 This would allow you to refresh one data set instead of two.

-These reports will serve as the starting point for commencing your migration to Power BI.
-As you migrate Tableau to Power BI, you can decide which Tableau reports are important if they are used frequently and support important decision-making.
-Analyse the usage metrics to see how many people use those reports, who exactly, and how often.
+These reports will serve as the starting point for commencing your Tableau to Power BI migration.
+The Tableau reports are important if they are used frequently and support important decision-making.
+Analyse the usage metrics to see how many people use those reports, who exactly and how often.
 If a report was last used 6 months ago, consider retiring it.

-This is a pivotal aspect of the migration process from Tableau to Power BI.
+This is a pivotal aspect of the Tableau to Power BI migration process.
 It is often not enough to simply give the reports to the users, you also need to make sure they understand how to use them.
 To achieve buy-in and understanding, end-users of the tools must be thoroughly trained in the new Power BI environment.
 It is important to get them familiar with the new interface and show new features that were not available with Tableau.

 Your partner needs to be able to read the formulas inside of Tableau to translate them to Power BI.
 Without this understanding, it is possible that the formulas are not migrated as expected and the data displayed in Power BI is not accurate.

-At Vidi Corp, we are primarily a Power BI consultancy, but we have created Tableau dashboards too, where in certain cases we put data from Power BI to Tableau.
-But before you consider anything else here is what our clients are saying about our Tableau experience:
+At Vidi Corp, we are primarily a Power BI consultancy, but we have created Tableau dashboards too.
+Here is what our clients are saying about our Tableau experience:

 As mentioned above in this article, there are a lot of potential efficiencies that could be gained from a Tableau to Power BI migration.
 However, those efficiencies will not come simply because you chose Power BI.
 A lot will depend on how exactly the Power BI reports are designed.